 Tickets, fares and rail passes

-The major pan-European rail passes (InterRail and Eurail) are only worth considering if you’re visiting the country as part of a wider European tour.
+The major pan-European rail passes (InterRail and Eurail) are only worth considering if you’re visiting Portugal as part of a wider European tour.
 However, both schemes also have single-country Portugal passes, which might prove better value.
-The InterRail Portugal Pass (wraileurope.co.uk) is only available to European residents and allows three, four, six or eight days’ train travel within one month, with under-26, second- and first-class versions available.
-For anyone else, Eurail (weurail.com) also has Portugal passes, typically offering three, four or six days’ travel within a month, again in various classes.
-You can check current prices on the websites, but bear in mind that it often works out cheaper to buy individual tickets as you need them, and it’s certainly more convenient to be able to choose buses on some routes.
-All these passes also have to be bought before you leave home, and you’ll still be liable for supplements and seat reservations on long-distance and high-speed trains.
+The InterRail Portugal Pass (wraileurope.co.uk) is only available to European residents and allows three, four, six or eight days’ train travel within one month, with under-25, adult, family and senior plus second- and first-class versions available.
+Non-European residents can buy a Portugal rail pass with Eurail, typically offering three, four, five or eight days’ travel within a month, again in various classes.
+You can check current prices on the websites, but bear in mind that it often works out cheaper to buy individual tickets as you need them, rather than passes, and it’s certainly more convenient to be able to choose buses on some routes.
+All these passes also have to be bought before you leave home, and you might still be liable for supplements and seat reservations on long-distance and high-speed trains.

-Local and rural bus services go virtually everywhere you’re likely to want to go, with the notable exception of some of the natural parks, like the Serra da Estrela, Serra de Malcata and Montesinho.
-However, services are often restricted to one or two departures a day, or geared towards school and market times – meaning early-morning weekday departures, sometimes only during term times.
+Local and rural bus services go virtually everywhere you’re likely to want to go, with the notable exception of remote beaches and some of the natural parks, including much of the Serra da Estrela, Serra de Malcata and Montesinho.
+Note, however, that services are often restricted to one or two departures a day, or geared towards school dropoffs/pickups and market times – meaning early-morning weekday departures, sometimes only during term times.
 Many local services are reduced – or nonexistent – at weekends.

 The local bus station – Rodoviária or Camionagem – is usually the best place to check services and routes.
 Most companies have timetables posted in the ticket-office window and copies to give away, though outside the Algarve it’s rare to find anyone who speaks English.
-Turismos often have bus timetables too, though you can’t always count on them being up to date.
+Turismos often have bus timetables too.

 Motorways and tolls